Jordan-Nicholas-Spencer/kaggle-tweet-classifier/readme.md

 Each of our models' respective notebook contains evaluation code to check its accuracy, precision, recall and F1 scores.
 In addition to this, we generated charts for comparison in the [evaluation](./evaluation/evaluation.ipynb) notebook.

+## Prediction
+You may load up and run our model against arbitrary text using the [prediction](./prediction/prediction.ipynb) notebook.

 ## Results
 Our best model, the modular ensemble, gained a competition score of 0.83849 placing us at position 70 on the leaderboard.